 Skilled tutors are available to help students develop their skills in math, writing, and a variety of other subjects.
 Send an email to tutoring@apachecollege.org to request tutoring services.
-Students may also call or text 928-200-2067 for assistance.

 Health and Wellness

 The health and wellness of all our students-in mind, body and spirit-are essential for their success at SCAC.
 Services are provided to students through forums, health fairs, screenings, lifestyle management classes, safe sex education programs, and disease prevention awareness programs.